Showing: 1 - 16 of 16 RESULTS

 Moreover, embracing multi-sensory teaching approaches is pivotal in engaging students with ADHD and fostering deeper understanding.
 Tutors can employ a variety of techniques that appeal to different senses, such as interactive games, hands-on activities, and multimedia presentations.
 By tapping into multiple modalities, tutors create dynamic learning experiences that not only capture students’ attention but also facilitate information retention and application.

 Incorporating technology into ADHD tutoring can further enhance engagement and accessibility.
 Educational apps, online resources, and assistive technologies provide interactive learning tools that cater to diverse learning styles and preferences.
-Visual timers, organizational apps, and digital note-taking platforms can help students with ADHD manage their time, stay organized, and optimize their learning experiences both during tutoring sessions and independently.
+Visual timers, organisational apps, and digital note-taking platforms can help students with ADHD manage their time, stay organised, and optimise their learning experiences both during tutoring sessions and independently.

 Furthermore, effective communication and collaboration among tutors, parents, teachers, and support staff are fundamental to ensuring continuity of care and alignment of interventions.
 Regular updates, progress reports, and collaborative problem-solving sessions enable stakeholders to stay informed, share insights, and adjust strategies as needed to best support students’ academic and socio-emotional development.